The California Frontier Project

 For most of the 17th and 18th centuries, Spanish ships dominated the Pacific.
 But her rivals Russia and England were busy contesting that dominance.
 Who would be the first to settle California?

-Filed Under: Early Land and Sea Routes, European Settlements, Spanish Exploration and Colonization Tagged With: Anza, Bering, Cook, Gálvez, Junipero Serra, Portolá
+Filed Under: Exploration, Settlement Tagged With: Anza, Bering, Cook, Gálvez, Junipero Serra, Portolá

 Teaching Materials for the Whole Year